Skip to main content

 The parasite Ceratonova shasta is a major cause of mortality in Pacific salmon and trout.
 Resistance to this important pathogen varies markedly among fish populations.
 My work is aimed at finding the genetic loci responsible for resistance and determining if the resistance mechanism is conserved among different species of salmon and trout.
 I am currently employing a combination of transcriptomics, genetic mapping, and population genetics to accomplish this goal.

-Worked with Dr. Bartholomew.
+Advisor: Dr. Jerri Bartholomew.

 Dr. Lauren Brooks